Since BlackBerry-phones are now seeming to come to a complete end (not even licensed devices), the options for keyboard phones are even more sparse.

 I love it, but some find it too big, or insist on using a phone/phablet in portrait only.

 On 2) A BT keyboard can also be in interesting option, Either magnetically attached, some keyboard-cases or stand alone.

 I like the first option best, as it (if done right) can be used with the display in both portrait and landscape AND allow you to completely detach it for a slimmer device.

-It is today hard to find a dedicated case for a phone (have not seen the magnetic since Ip5, and the sliders since Ip8- )
+It is today hard to find a dedicated keyboard-case for a modern phone/phablet (have not seen the magnetic since Ip5, and the sliders since Ip8- )

 But it does not require much (neither skills nor money) to make a DIY magnetic keyboard solution that stays within 16mm for most modern phones/phablets.

-The solution I made years back was for an aPple Iphone 6-, but it should work just as fine for an Iphone 8- too.
+The solution I made years back was for an aPple Iphone 6-, but it should work just as fine for an Iphone 8- and the SE2020 too.
 And had it not been for their horrible Ios, I would most likely still be using it…

 Here some images with my old Ip6- (that I just got back) inserted:

 It was made from a £10 Ip6- slider keyboard case combined with the magnetic set-up copied from another case (for an Ip4) I completely cannibalised, and inserted in a £1 full-cover protective shell for the phone, like this.
 I had to cut a bit in the keyboard part of the keyboard case, to get the magnets in flat, and had to remove one of the original magnet-pairs, as it interfered with the charging mechanism, making the keyboard heat to the point melting the plastic (!) – so used a second case…

 I just covered the whole thing with a plain paper sticker, that I just painted black with a simple marker.
 A better black sticker could obviously have been used, if aesthetics is of the essence.